Focus on Foci

 It goes without saying that this development will take place far more quickly when less lymphoepithelial tissue is still present.
 In congenital tonsillar deficiency, there is, a priori, so little active tissue that its complete destruction can in certain cases be accomplished in a relatively short time.
 Normally developed, or hyperplastic tonsils if not lopped off, will withstand the dental infection considerably longer.
 But they too will sooner or later succumb.

 The final stage of all three forms of chronic tonsillitis is therefore "atrophically degenerating tonsillitis".
 On medical examination, the findings here are small, atrophic tonsils which show no sign of inflammation but, unlike healthy tonsils, they cannot be dislodged by the surgeon's spatula.
 When removing them, they have to be dissected from their bed, so firmly fused are they to the surrounding tissue.
-Whereas with healthy tonsils the color of the anterior palatine arch does not differ from that of the oral mucous membrane, in atrophically degenerating tonsillitis there is a bluish discoloration of the palatine arch.
+Whereas with healthy tonsils the colour of the anterior palatine arch does not differ from that of the oral mucous membrane, in atrophically degenerating tonsillitis there is a bluish discoloration of the palatine arch.
 The uvula is mostly gelatinously thickened.
 The tonsils themselves, however, may still appear externally healthy.

 Even normal-sized or enlarged tonsils may already have extensive degenerative changes and consist mainly of hardened scar tissue which of course is unable to neutralize toxins.
 There then follows the formation of usually quite latent and painless chronic tonsillar and retrotonsillar abscesses.
-Here we find the highly pathogenic beta-haemolytic streptococci of Group A - responsible for many chronic illnesses, and whose toxins spread through the organism and contribute to the development of secondary lesions, of resistance deficiency, and of the tumor milieu.
+Here we find the highly pathogenic beta-haemolytic streptococci of Group A - responsible for many chronic illnesses, and whose toxins spread through the organism and contribute to the development of secondary lesions, of resistance deficiency, and of the tumour milieu.

 Apart from the directly allergenic and toxinic activity of these products, continuous toxic attack always leads to an alteration of the tonsillar (lymphoid) cells.
-Their proteinic structure is so altered that the organism is induced to form antibodies against these, its own, cells which have become foreign to it, antibodies which finally turn against healthy lumphocytes as well, and thus considerably weaken the lymphatic defense system of the whole organism.
+Their proteinic structure is so altered that the organism is induced to form antibodies against these, its own, cells which have become foreign to it, antibodies which finally turn against healthy lumphocytes as well, and thus considerably weaken the lymphatic defence system of the whole organism.

 With the decline of the active tonsillar tissue, its biological power is also exhausted.
-Active detoxification, toxicopexis, and excretion of toxic substances and wastes through the tonsils is no longer possible.
+Active detoxication, toxicopexis, and excretion of toxic substances and wastes through the tonsils is no longer possible.
 In the tonsillar crypts, the physiologically essential symbionts are no longer hatched.
 Instead, dangerous pathogenic organisms are able to spread through the body because the immuno-activity of the tonsillar barrier is lost with the destruction of the lymphoepithelial tissue.

 When the dental toxins are no longer neutralized and excreted, they will infiltrate even the last remnants of functioning tonsillar tissue and cause them to die.
 This creates high- and low-molecular necrotoxins which, as we have already seen, are similar or identical to odontogenous toxins.
 Toxin formation is inevitably increased.